-The majority of students will study 3 core subjects (or equivalent) and we have considered the subject courses carefully in order to provide a curriculum that will meet the needs of your son/daughter.
+The majority of students will study 3 core subjects (or equivalent) and we have considered the subject courses carefully in order to provide a curriculum that will meet the needs of your child.
 We aim to ensure each student can access their particular selection of subject choices by offering a range of A Levels and Vocational subjects.
-Your son/daughter will have selected from the following subject areas:
+Your child will have selected from the following subject areas: